mturner6300/CS50FinalProject/README.md

 If you are missing any of these files, then you may want to repeat whatever you did in order to collect them, view/clone our public github repo at(https://github.com/mturner6300/CS50FinalProject), or reach out to us to let us know that we are missing something (god-willing, we won't be).

-You should now be able to change directory in yor command prompt into the folder in which our programme is downloaded on your device with a line of code like: cd route\CS50FinalProject
+You should now be able to change directory in yor command prompt into the folder in which our program is downloaded on your device with a line of code like: cd route\CS50FinalProject

 On my computer, this line is: